 My name is Kathryn P. Chapman and I am currently a postdoctoral scholar with the Department of Educational Leadership Studies, within the College of Education at the University of Kentucky.
+I am currently on the academic job market as this postdoctoral scholar position will be ending in June 2022.
 I completed my Ph.D. in Educational Policy & Evaluation from the Mary Lou Fulton Teachers College at Arizona State University in June 2019.
-I am a scholar who focuses on the intersection of leadership, policy, and financial investments to address inequities across early childhood systems.
+I am a scholar who focuses on the intersection of policy, leadership, and financial investments to address inequities across early childhood systems.
 A central focus of my research is on how philanthropists shape early childhood education policy and practice.
 This includes research focused on individual philanthropic foundations, the partnerships, networks, and pooled funds they create with other foundations and businesses, and the influence they have on state and federal early childhood education policy.

 Originally from Wisconsin, I graduated from Arizona State University in 2005 with a B.A.E. in Early Childhood Education.
-I began my career in education as a kindergarten and English as a Second Language teacher in northern Virginia.
+I began my career in education as an infant, toddler, and preschool teacher in Wisconsin and then as a kindergarten and English as a Second Language teacher in northern Virginia.
 After teaching in Virginia, working for the Obama for America campaign across the United States, teaching kindergarten in Wisconsin, and working at the U.S. Department of Education, I obtained a Master of Curriculum & Instruction degree from the University of Wisconsin - Madison.
 I returned to teach kindergarten in Arizona once more before beginning my Ph.D. program.

 I conducted a comparative case study examining three U.S. philanthropic foundations to understand how and why they have supported U.S. early childhood (i.e. birth through age-four) programs, policies, and research from 2005 through 2018, and what prompted their decisions to invest in early childhood initiatives alongside of K-12 education.